As an Amazon Associate, I earn from qualifying purchases.

 First, check the fuel level.
 Fill the tank if needed.
 Next, make sure the tiller is on a level surface.
 Turn on the fuel valve.
 Set the choke to the start position.
 Pull the starter cord sharply.
 The engine should start after a few pulls.
 Let it warm up for a few minutes before use.

 Wear safety gear: gloves, goggles, and sturdy shoes.
 Always grip the handles firmly.
 Keep bystanders away from the tiller.
-Avoid using the tiller on wet soil.
-Wet soil can cause the tiller to slip.
+Avoid using the tiller on wet soil, as wet soil can cause it to slip.
 Stop the engine before making adjustments.
-Never put hands near moving parts.
+Never put your hands near moving parts.
 Use the tiller in a well-ventilated area to avoid fumes.

 Tilling Techniques